 Leanne L. Lefler, PhD, ACNS-BC, APRN, FAHA—Arkansas

-Leanne Lefler is an associate professor and the education leader of the Hartford Center of Geriatric Nursing Excellence at the College of Nursing, University of Arkansas for Medical Sciences.
-She has garnered several national honors for her work and serves on the boards of the American Heart Association and the Southern Nursing Research Society.
+Leanne L. Lefler is an associate professor and the education leader of the Hartford Center of Geriatric Nursing Excellence at the College of Nursing, University of Arkansas for Medical Sciences.
+She has garnered national honors for her work and serves on the boards of the American Heart Association and the Southern Nursing Research Society.
 Lefler has built a research program with a focus on cardiovascular care in gerontology as well as disparities among populations.
-She is a co-lead of a $1.9 million grant from the Health Resources and Services Administration to improve the geriatric workforce in medically underserved and rural areas of Arkansas.
-Lefler serves as co-lead of the Arkansas Action Coalition doctoral education committee, and also works to increase the number of nurses with bachelors in science of nursing degrees.
-“I recently completed work as principal investigator on an NIH-funded, three-year clinical trial and led an interdisciplinary team to test a tailored intervention for older women to promote home-based exercise,” Lefler says. ““Our intervention was patient-centered.
-We fully believe that until health care addresses the culture of health, lasting behavioral changes are unlikely.”
+She is a co-lead of a grant from the Health Resources and Services Administration to improve the geriatric workforce in medically underserved and rural areas of Arkansas.
+Lefler is co-lead of the Arkansas Action Coalition education pillar, and works to increase the number of nurses with bachelors and doctoral degrees in nursing science.

 Laure Marino, MSN, MS, FNP-BC, GNP-BC—West Virginia